shaddockh/rmmv_ts_boilerplate/README.md

 # RPG Maker MV TypeScript Boilerplate Project

 This is a project template for new RPG Maker MV projects that want to develop scripts in TypeScript.
+It includes some common boilerplate to make getting up and running with a new project easier.

+## Features

+*   TypeScript compilation configured to code plugins in TypeScript
+*   Includes launch configuration for debugging using the NwJs debugger
+*   Uses webpack to build and bundle plugins
+*   Uses Jest for unit testing and coverage reporting
+*   Uses `decorator-debug` (https://github.com/blakeembrey/decorator-debug) to allow for logging by annotating methods and classes with `@debug`

 ## Setup

-*   you will need to populate the `\icon`,`\img`,`\fonts`, and `\movies` folders with the default files used when generating a new RPG Maker MV project.
+*   you will need to populate the `\icon`,`\img`,`\fonts`, `\js`, and `\movies` folders with the default files used when generating a new RPG Maker MV project.
 These are standard RTP files and are not stored in source control.

 *   run `npm install` from the root of the project to initialize it